-For Part I, lines 1 through 11, use only the financial statements of the U.S. corporation filing the U.S. federal income tax return (the consolidated financial statements for the U.S. parent corporation of a U.S. consolidated tax group).
-If the U.S. corporation filing a U.S. federal income tax return (or the U.S. parent corporation of a U.S. consolidated tax group) prepares its own financial statements but is controlled by another corporation (U.S. or foreign) that prepares financial statements that include the U.S. corporation, the U.S. corporation (or the U.S. parent corporation of a U.S. consolidated tax group) must use for its Schedule M-3, Part I, it's own financial statements and not the financial statements of the controlling corporation .
+For Schedule M-3, Part I, lines 1 through 11, use only the financial statements of the U.S. life insurance company filing the

+U.S. federal income tax return (the consolidated financial statements for the U.S. parent corporation of a U.S. consolidated tax group).
+If the U.S. life insurance company filing a U.S. federal income tax return (or the U.S. parent corporation of a U.S. consolidated tax group) prepares its own financial statements but is controlled by another corporation (U.S. or foreign) that prepares financial statements that include the U.S. corporation, the U.S. corporation (or the U.S. parent corporation of a U.S. consolidated tax group) must use for its Schedule M-3, Part I, it's own financial statements and not the financial statements of the controlling corporation.

-If a non-publicly traded U.S. parent corporation of a U.S. consolidated tax group prepares financial statements and that group includes a publicly traded subsidiary that files financial statements with the Securities and Exchange Commission (SEC), the consolidated financial statements of the parent corporation are the appropriate financial statements for purposes of completing Part I. Do not use any separate company financial statements that might be prepared for publicly traded subsidiaries.
+If a non-publicly traded U.S. parent life insurance company of a U.S. consolidated tax group prepares financial statements and that group includes a publicly traded subsidiary that files financial statements with the Securities and Exchange Commission (SEC), the consolidated financial statements of the parent life insurance company are the appropriate financial statements for purposes of completing Part I. Do not use any separate company financial statements that might be prepared for publicly traded subsidiaries.

-If no financial statements are prepared for a U.S. corporation (or, in the case of a U.S. consolidated tax group, for the U.S. parent corporation's consolidated group) filing Schedule M-3 (Form 1120), the U.S. corporation (or the U.S. parent corporation of a U.S. consolidated tax group) must enter "No" on questions 1a, 1b, and 1c, skip Part I, lines 2a through 3c, and enter the net income (loss) per the books and records of the U.S. corporation (or U.S. consolidated tax group) on Part I, line 4.
+If no financial statements are prepared for a U.S. life insurance company (or, in the case of a U.S. consolidated tax group, for the U.S. parent corporation's consolidated group) filing Form 1120-L Schedule M-3, the U.S. life insurance company (or the U.S. parent corporation of a U.S. consolidated tax group) must enter "No" on questions 1a, 1b, and 1c, skip Part I, lines 2a through 3c, and enter the net income (loss) per the books and records of the U.S. life insurance company (or U.S. consolidated tax group) on Part I, line 4.

-If no financial statements are prepared for a U.S. corporation (or, in the case of a U.S. consolidated tax group, for the U.S. parent corporation's consolidated group) filing Form 1120 Schedule M-3, and the U.S. corporation is owned by a foreign corporation that prepares financial statements that includes the U.S. corporation (or the U.S. parent corporation's consolidated group), the U.S. corporation (or the U.S. parent corporation of the U.S. consolidated tax group) must enter "No" on questions 1a, 1b, and 1c, skip Part I, lines 2a through 3c, and enter the net income (loss) per the books and records of the U.S. corporation (or U.S. consolidated tax group) on Part I, line 4.
+If no financial statements are prepared for a U.S. life insurance company (or, in the case of a U.S. consolidated tax group, for the U.S. parent corporation's consolidated group) filing Form 1120-L Schedule M-3, and the U.S. life insurance company is owned by a foreign corporation that prepares financial statements that include the U.S. life insurance company (or the U.S. parent corporation's consolidated group), the U.S. life insurance company (or the U.S. parent corporation of the U.S. consolidated tax group) must enter "No" on questions 1a, 1b, and 1c, skip Part I, lines 2a through 3c, and enter the net income (loss) per the books and records of the U.S. corporation (or U.S. consolidated tax group) on Part I, line 4.